This page is for Harp classes of grades 1-8 standard. For more advanced harpists, see United Kingdom Harp Competition.

-In 2021 we introduced a new system for entries.
-Please click on the link below for how to apply.
-The first time that you use the new entry system, you will need to register.
+Click on the links below for information on how to apply or to apply online.
+The first time that you use the entry system, you will need to register.

-The closing date for harp classes will be Friday 7th April 2023
+The closing date for harp classes is Friday 5th April 2024

 Until 2021, CAMAC Harps sponsored the harp competitions of the North London Festival.